kod3r/3dfi-api-java/README.md

 - int code: the HTTP status code.
 - Map<String, String> headers: the response headers.
 - InputStream rawBody: the non-parsed raw body.
-- (JSONObject, String) body: the parsed body.
+- (JSONObject) body: the parsed body.
--- It's String when the API returns a plain string response.
--- It's JSONObject when the API returns a JSON object.

 The parsed body containing the data returned by the endpoint can be accessed simply by :